sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 ### Discovery

-We have multiple dependencies on other teams that require an explicit plan that we will start scopint out this quarter.
+We have multiple dependencies on other teams that require an explicit plan that we will start scoping out this quarter.
 In particular:

 1. Server-side batch changes is not available yet on managed instances, because we have no way to bill for variable compute costs.
 By the end of the quarter, we want to have a plan and timeline to address that.
 1. Cloud is coming up, and it does not support Batch Changes.
 By the end of this quarter, we want to have a plan for Batch Changes on Cloud, including solving for pricing and billing issues.
-1. Lastly, we want to start experimenting and planning for integrating Batch Changes with another feature (eg. create a batch change from a search result, a Code Insight, or a Code Monitor), to set the stage for a full-fledged workflow next quarter.
+1. Lastly, we want to start discovery and planning for integrating Batch Changes with another feature (eg. create a batch change from a search result, a Code Insight, or a Code Monitor), to set the stage for a full-fledged workflow next quarter.

 ## What we are not working on